xiaoylu/DesignPattern/Singleton_Registration/Readme.md

 ## Static Global Initialization

+DO NOT use global `static const std::string`!

 A static member/local variable is initialized at *runtime* when the first time its definition was reached.

-So it's dynamic allocation, which is a bad practice because
+Such dynamic allocation is a bad practice because
-- another thread can access a static variable which has been destroyed.
+- order undeterministic. another thread can access a static variable which has been destroyed.
 - if this variable can not be trivally destroyed, then there could be memory leakage.

 ```
 // BAD
 namespace <global_namespace> {
-static char* a = "A";
+static const char* a = "A";
-static std::string b = "B";
+static const std::string b = "B";
 }

 // GOOD